LiveRamp/reslang/docs/intro.md

         GET POST MULTIGET
 }

-"This models an action on a request" sync action DirectoryDeleteRequest::Cancel {
+"This models an action on a request.
+It can be sync or async" sync action DirectoryDeleteRequest::Cancel {
 	id: int